 Mitotic figure

-What is a mitotic figure
+What does a mitotic figure look like?

 A+ A A-